betrayed

 Spanish

-How common is "betray"?
+How common is "betrayed"?

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.